masaiful/11/media/2021/pretend-it-s-a-city.md

 rating: C
 ---

-SNL offers a perfect review of this waste of time.
+Everything you need to know about this waste of time without watching it, courtesy of SNL:

 https://www.youtube.com/watch?v=LOr2Z-6Kibc

 _Vulture_ has a more charitable take and [lists the "best bits"](https://www.vulture.com/2021/01/pretend-its-a-city-best-bits-in-netflix-fran-lebowitz-doc.html).
-And this scene is genuinely very funny:
+And this is genuinely very funny:

 ![Fran crossing the street](/misc/f/fran-lebowitz.jpg)